maxwolf621/Notes/JavaNote/javanotes/record.md

 ### Constructor

-we can ensure that parameter provided to our Person record aren't `null` using the following constructor implementation:
+we can ensure that parameter provided to our Person record aren't `null` using the following constructor implementation with `Objects.requireNonNull(field_name)`
 ```java
 public record Person(String name, String address) {
     public Person {